mvolkmann/blog/src/smalltalk.md

 After this is done, selecting this menu item again will ask for permission to install the tool.
-After this is done, selecting this menu item again will open a Class Comment Browser window.
+After this is done, selecting this menu item again will open a Class Comment Browser.

 The left pane displays an alphabetical list of class names where each name is preceded by a disclosure triangle.